aamodbk/iiitb_asic_course/README.md

 ![alt text](https://github.com/aamodbk/iiitb_asic_course/blob/main/yosys_synth.png)

 After following the steps to synthesis and obtaining the netlist, we can verify our netlist by perfoming Gate Level Simulation (GLS).
 Netlist is translation from RTL into Gates and connection wirings with full functional and timing behaviour.
-To obtain netlist using synthesis, we need a library of standard cells in the form of `.lib` files.
+To obtain netlist using synthesis, we need a library of all available standard cells in the form of `.lib` files.
 The inclusion of these files along with the netlist synthesis is done using the following steps.
 Type the given commands into the terminal while in the directory `sky130RTLDesignAndSynthesisWorkshop/verilog_files/`.
 ```
 yosys